lfrprazeres/mimoo-challenge/README.md

 to run the test, just type `yarn test` or `npm run test` inside the mimoo directory to run JEST.

+## You can access this documentation and some more informations using docz:
+to use docz, type `yarn docz:dev` and access http://localhost:7000 to see the documentation!

 ## I organized the code like:

 ### Redux folders